dreamportdev/Osdev-Notes/02_Architecture/02_Hello_World.md

    outb(PORT + 2, 0xC7);    // Enable FIFO, clear them, with 14-byte threshold
    outb(PORT + 4, 0x0B);    // IRQs enabled, RTS/DSR set
    outb(PORT + 4, 0x1E);    // Set in loopback mode, test the serial chip
-   outb(PORT + 0, 0xAE);    // Test serial chip (send byte 0xAE and check if serial returns same byte)
+   outb(PORT + 0, 0xAE);    // Send a test byte

-   // Check if serial is faulty (i.e: not same byte as sent) if(inb(PORT + 0) != 0xAE) {
+   // Check that we received the same test byte we sent if(inb(PORT + 0) != 0xAE) {
       return 1;
    }

-   // If serial is not faulty set it in normal operation mode
+   // If serial is not faulty set it in normal operation mode:
-   // (not-loopback with IRQs enabled and OUT#1 and OUT#2 bits enabled) outb(PORT + 4, 0x0F);
+   // not-loopback with IRQs enabled and OUT#1 and OUT#2 bits enabled outb(PORT + 4, 0x0F);
    return 0;
 }